The 10 Best Fantasy Books Ever Written!

 Buy The Mistborn Trilogy here

-best fantasy series wheel of time
+best fantasy books ever wheel of time

-3. The Wheel of Time
+The Wheel of Time

 The Wheel of Time turns, and Ages come and pass, leaving memories that become legend.
 Legend fades to myth and even myth is long forgotten when the Age that gave it birth comes again.